A quick and easy guide for How To Save Seeds From The Garden.

-But somehow I missed this little nugget of information in my pre garden mind.
-Truth be told, I am still quite taken with the perfection of the garden itself and so seed saving for me, is not only “free” seeds.
+But somehow I missed this little nugget of information in my pre-garden mind.
+Truth be told, I am still quite taken with the perfection of the garden itself and so seed saving for me is not only “free” seeds.
 But a receiving of a gift that only the garden provides in this way.
-An offering of life after the death so to speak.
+An offering of life after death so to speak.

 What You Will Need To Save Your Seeds

 The easiest thing you can do this time of year is to allow your plants to dry up.
-You will still water them of course.
-But you will now allow those little flowers to sprout on the basil and leave on the flower heads.This may seem like a strange thing to do especially if you have been the gardener who dead headed aggressively all season.
+You will still water them if they are still alive of course.
+But many plants begin developing flower heads that contain seeds this time of year.
+Normally we might pinch off the heads of those flowers in order to keep the plant in growth mode.
+So this may seem like a strange thing to do especially if you have been the gardener who dead-headed aggressively all season.

 Zinnias, Sunflowers, Cosmos, Calundula, Holyhocks

 The majority of the flowers I grow are annuals.
 Which give off seeds each year for me to collect and resow year after year.
 To do this I allow the flower heads to dry right on the plant.
 Once the flower head is dried up completely, it is time to collect the seeds.
 To do this, you will cut the top portion off.
 Taking your fingers pull the seeds away from the base.

 Basil, Lemon Balm, Chamomile, Dill

 You can store them the same way described above in a labeled envelope.
-Or you can simply leave them dried hung until you are ready to plant.
-One thing I will warn you on, is that if you choose to keep them hung upside down until ready to use, they will drop leaves and seeds when touched or bumped.
+Or you can simply leave them driedand hung until you are ready to plant.
+One thing I will warn you o, is that if you choose to keep them hung upside down until ready to use, they will drop leaves and seeds when touched or bumped.
 So be careful where you place them to avoid a mess.

-When large enough, I cut the squash down the center being careful not to slice the seeds.
+When large enough, I cut the squash down in the center being careful not to slice the seeds.
 Scoop the seeds out and make sure to get all the fruit off the seeds.
 Lay the seeds out on a paper towel for 2-3 days on your countertop and allow them to dry out before storing.
-When the seeds feel dry to touch, place them your labeled envelope.
+When the seeds feel dry to touch, place them in your labeled envelope.
 Store them in a cool dry place.

 When saving beans, I take the exact same approach as I do with the flower seeds.
 Since bean seeds are basically the beans themselves.
 When allowing the bean to grow and dry out on the plant, it tends to grow slightly larger.
-Which means, the seeds are large and easy to store.
+This means the seeds are large and easy to store.
 Allow them to dry out in place.
 Then cut the pods off and take out the beans.
 Place them in a labeled envelope.
 Store in a cool dry place.